dbogardus/henrymeds-sdet-exercise/README.md

 - Use AI to maximize speed of development (Copilot, GPT4, Perplexity, Phind)
 - The API test was quick and easy by using Firefox to capture a .har file of the network call to cappedAvailableTimes.
 Then have GPT4 build the network interaction.

-## Misc Notes
-- I noticed on Contact Details page, the preffered pronouns "they/them" are not capitalized like "He/Him" and "She/Her", is consistent

 #### **To run the cappedAvailableTimes api test**

     npx playwright test cappedAvailableTimes.api.spec.ts